gmongaras/Diffusion_models_from_scratch/README.md

 # Update!

 This repo is quite old with respect to diffusion models.
-I wanted to update it to a flow-based model that using a DiT architecture instread of a DDPM model using a U-net.
+I wanted to update it to a flow-based model that using a DiT architecture instead of a DDPM-based model using a U-net architecture.
 A more modern version of this repo can be found [here](https://github.com/gmongaras/Latent_Diffusion_Model_Imagenet2012)

 # Summary